Available with Standard or Advanced license.

 When you publish branch versioned data, there is an option to enable Version Management capabilities.
-The version management service is responsible for exposing the management capabilities necessary to support feature services that work with branch versioned datasets.
-To work with branch versioned data in isolated versions and have it participate in versioning workflows, Version Management must be enabled when publishing the service.
+The version management service exposes the management capabilities necessary to support feature services that work with branch versioned datasets.
+To work with branch versioned datasets in a named version and have them participate in versioning workflows, enable Version Management when you publish the service.

 The following features are enabled for the feature layer when published with the Version Management capability checked:

-- Access to the Versioning contextual tab and version manager view (Versions tab).
+- Access to the Versioning contextual tab and versions view.
 This allows you to do the following:

-- Undo and redo capabilities (when working in a named
+- Undo and redo capabilities are available when working in a named

 - Undo or redo individual edits that have been made throughout an edit session.

-- Save or discard edits for the entire edit session (when working within a named version).
+- Save or discard edits for the entire edit session.

 - The connected geodatabase user must be the owner of the data.